Want to Stop Bad Habits? 17 Tips to Break a Bad Habit

 In this case, you can only cancel the action by canceling the meeting, but this requires effort and can be costly.
 Commitment devices make bad habits troublesome and increase the likelihood of you doing the right thing in the future.

-14. Make it rewarding
+14. Make It Rewarding

 As I mentioned, the whole reason I decided to write this blog post is that I was googling “How do I stop bad habits?” and I stumbled across a very useful piece of information.
 Let’s talk about changes.